simoncoggins/Realtime-Weather/README.txt

 == To Do ==

-- get collect.php working from the command line/cron
-- update time ago more regularly than each server call?
 - add lat/lng from file if present?
 - map version
 - let users pick units (e.g. kts/mph/ms^-1/kph)